stefan-ernst/storymapping-site/docs/intro.md

 slug: /
 ---

-User story mapping is a visual exercise that helps product managers and their development teams define the work that will create the most delightful user experience.
+User story mapping is a visual exercise that helps development teams define the work that will create the best user experience.
 It is used to improve teams’ understanding of their customers and to prioritize work.

-Software leader Jeff Patton is often credited with having developed and shared extensive knowledge around user story mapping.
+We built story mapping app to make it easier for teams to do story mapping in Jira.